decentraland/catalyst-owner/docs/glossary.md

 ### Communication Transport

-Transport is the technology used to share updates between Peer connected to an Island.
+Transport is the technology used to share updates between Peers connected to an Island.

 ### P2P Transport